pimcore/studio-ui-bundle/doc/01_Installation.md

-# Installation of the Workbench Ui Bundle
+# Installation of the Studio Ui Bundle

 :::info